Djokovic and Alcaraz in same half of French Open draw

 US Open champion Alcaraz and Medvedev both start their Roland Garros campaigns against a qualifier or lucky loser.

-Alcaraz is also on track to play 2021 French Open runner-up Stefanos Tsitsipas in the quarter-finals.
+Alcaraz faces a challenging path to a second Grand Slam title, with Lorenzo Musetti a possible last-16 foe before 2021 runner-up Stefanos Tsitsipas potentially awaits him in the quarter-finals.

+For Djokovic to set up a blockbuster last-four clash with Alcaraz he may need to get past Monte Carlo Masters champion Andrey Rublev in the quarters.

+Casper Ruud, who was thrashed by Nadal in last year's final, is seeded fourth and plays a qualifier in his opening match.

 The top-ranked Swiatek, bidding to become the first back-to-back women's champion at the French Open in 16 years, is coming off a thigh injury which forced her to retire in Rome.